SNOW RESORT KIRKENES

 Stone chairs

-Imagine that here in the Kirkenes area, we have Norway's oldest mountain – dating back 2,900 million years.
-For comparison, the mountains in Lofoten are around 2,850 million years old.
+Imagine that here in the Kirkenes area, we have Norway's oldest mountain, dating back 2,900 million years.
 We are talking about a grey, banded gneiss, part of the ancient rocks of Sør-Varanger and the Kola Peninsula.
 Uranium-lead dating shows that this rock is 2,903 million years old.
-Even more remarkable, in Pasvik, 50 km south of the Snow Resort, a gneiss that may be as old as 3,690 million years has been detected.
-These age datings have been carried out by the Finnish Geological Survey.
+Even more remarkable, in Pasvik, 50 km south of the Snow Resort, the Finnish Geological Survey discovered a gneiss that may be as old as 3,690 million years.

 During the ice age, Kirkenes and Sør-Varanger were covered by a 2 km-thick layer of ice.
 As the ice began to melt, it sculpted the mountains into rounded mounds.
 Around 10,000 years ago, the first coastal strip emerged in Bøkfjorden.